-Our research can be divided into three main areas:
+Our research spans three interconnected areas:

 Motor Protein Biophysics